The Study Café

-The Study Café is both a virtual and in-person programme delivered by the Arts Faculty.
-The programme aims to provides a space where students can write, read and work on their assessments and research projects in a supportive working environment.
-When in-person, we also provide access to technology such as laptops and provide both refreshments and lunch throughout the day.
+The Study Café is a programme delivered by the Arts Faculty that provides a space where students can write, read, and work on their assessments and research projects in a supportive environment.
+The programme is mainly delivered in-person (with online joining also available).
+We provide free hot drinks and refreshments during the session.

-At each Study Café an academic will be on hand to provide support and guidance with assessments, read excerpts of your work, help you to understand feedback and be a mock audience for presentations.
+At each Study Café an academic tutor will be on site to provide support and guidance with assessments, read excerpts of your work, help you to understand feedback, and be a mock audience for presentations.
 You can also find out where to go for more specialist support, such as academic writing, digital proficiency or employability skills.

 How does it work?

 The programme exists to provide motivation and wellbeing whilst you are completing your academic work.
 The knowledge that others are working towards their goals whilst you are doing the same thing creates a sense of community which makes it easier for you to meet your targets in a timely manner, and makes the experience of doing so more pleasurable.
 The programme also embeds checkpoints in your day which allow you to stay on track whilst also ensuring you take regular breaks.
 Furthermore, if you get stuck or want to reflect on your work there is an academic on-hand to talk through your approaches with that day.

 The Study Café is open to all UG and PG students.
 Anyone can attend and benefit from the programme.

 The sessions are particularly recommended to:

 - students who struggle to focus on their work for extended periods